mkarp/cljs-sourcemap-demo/README.md

 This repo is a reproduction of an issue when ClojureScript compiler doesn't use sourcemaps with `:optimizations` option is set to `:simple`.

-**__Update__** Thanks to @pesterhazy for solving the issue in this [pull request](https://github.com/mkarp/cljs-sourcemap-demo/pull/1).
+**_Update:_** Thanks to @pesterhazy for solving the issue in this [pull request](https://github.com/mkarp/cljs-sourcemap-demo/pull/1).
 Paulus also showed that the issue doesn't happen when using cljs.main in [another pull request](https://github.com/mkarp/cljs-sourcemap-demo/pull/2).

 ### Steps to reproduce